clanfear/CSSS508/Lectures/Week9/CSSS508_week9_mapping.md

 ggmap
 ====================================================================================

-`ggmap` is a package that goes with `ggplot2` so that you can plot spatial data directly onto map images downloaded from Google Maps, OpenStreetMap, and Stamen Maps.
+`ggmap` is a package that goes with `ggplot2` so that you can plot spatial data directly onto map images downloaded from Google Maps, OpenStreetMap, and Stamen Maps (good artistic/minimal options).

 What this package does for you: